 RB, DB, TE, LB

 RB, WR, LB, DB

 LB, OL, DL

 RB, WR, TE

 Running backs (RB) come in all shapes and sizes.
 There are huge, bruising power backs, and small, fast scat backs, and some running backs that never even touch the ball.
 While their role has changed in modern football, the running back is still a very important position.

-Lines Up: Running backs must line up in the backfield.
+Running backs must line up in the backfield.
 However, that doesn’t mean they must stay behind the offensive line.
-In many cases they split out like a wide receiver and run downfield to catch passes.
+In many cases, they split out like a wide receiver and run downfield to catch passes.

-Duties: There was a time, not all that long ago, when all running backs needed to be able to carry the ball and gain yards.
-The NFL was a more run-centered league back then, where today it is pass first.
+There was a time, not all that long ago when all running backs needed to be able to carry the ball and gain yards.
+The NFL was a more run-centered league back then, where today it is a pass-first league.
 This means modern running backs need to be good at catching passes and blocking blitzing linebackers.

 There are several types of running backs, and their duties vary:

 - Fullback (FB): The fullback’s primary job is to block.
 Some fullbacks are good pass receivers as well.
 The average fullback is large and powerful, with plenty of the strength necessary to crush defenders on running plays.
 The job of fullback has become a very blue-collar position.
 In days gone by the fullback was an important ball carrier, but nowadays the halfback gets the ball on most running plays and the fullback paves the way.